Lab 02 - Functions, While loops, and File I/O

 Each element in the list has an index, with the index of the first element starting at 0.
 We say that lists are therefore “zero-indexed.”

-With list indexing, we can specify the index of the element we want to retrive.
+With list indexing, we can specify the index of the element we want to retrieve.
 A negative index represents starting from the end of the list, where the negative index -i is equivalent to the positive index len(lst)-i.

 >>> lst = [6, 5, 4, 3, 2, 1, 0]